THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 The North Face Venture 2 Half Zip

-The key feature every camper needs to look for in a pair of rain pants is waterproofing.
+The key feature every camper needs to look for in a pair of rain pants for men is waterproofing.
 It doesn’t matter whether you’re a casual or serious hiker; high-quality waterproofing technology is the highlight of rain pants and should be the first thing you look into.

 Many people use the terms waterproof and water-resistant interchangeably.
 It’s important, however, to draw a distinction between these products because they offer customers different degrees of weather protection.